SheQuantum/QSESC/README.md

 Council Members: We sincerely thank our QSESC experts for their valuable contributions, inputs, feedback, and review

-Elías Fernández-Combarro Álvarez (University of Oviedo, CERN), Spain Zeynep Koruturk (Goldman Sachs), United Kingdom Jennifer E. Decker (National Research Council Canada) Germany Aida Todri-Sanial (Eindhoven University of Technology, CNRS), Netherlands Shaukat Ali (Simula Research Laboratory) Norway Eduardo Henrique Matos Maschio (Pasqal) Netherlands.
+* Elías Fernández-Combarro Álvarez (University of Oviedo, CERN), Spain
+* Zeynep Koruturk (Goldman Sachs), United Kingdom
+* Jennifer E. Decker (National Research Council Canada) Germany
+* Aida Todri-Sanial (Eindhoven University of Technology, CNRS), Netherlands
+* Shaukat Ali (Simula Research Laboratory) Norway
+* Eduardo Henrique Matos Maschio (Pasqal) Netherlands

 Objective: The council's first goal is to soon publish a comprehensive whitepaper document on “Universalization of Quantum Software Engineering” emphasizing the criticality of standardization in this field.
 This document will be disseminated for the global quantum community through SheQuantum and further will be shared with key standards organizations including National Institute of Standards and Technology (NIST), ISO - International Organization for Standardization, and IEEE.